adanmercado/WMIHardwareInfo/README.md

 Write (cw) + Tab = to create statement of Console for Write Line

 sut: System under test
 ---

 This project took the time: #todo
-Everything I wrote is from my writing and understanding at this time about unit tests without copying from sources where I tried to explain the method as I like to read it for myself later when reviewing it 🧐
+Everything I wrote is from my writing and understanding at this time about unit tests without copying text from sources where I tried to explain the method as I like to read it for myself later when reviewing it 🧐
 ---
 My GitHub:
 [https://github.com/MohammadYAmmar](https://github.com/MohammadYAmmar)